vazco/universe-core/access/README.md

 UniCollection.publish published all non-UniCollection documents and ONLY those documents, which have at least one rule fulfilled in {UniCollection}.allow 'publish' method and all non fulfilled rule in {UniCollection}.deny 'publish'.
-If you never set up any allow rules on a collection then all documents on the collection will be denied!
+IF YOU NEVER SET UP ANY PUBLISH METHOD IN ALLOW rules on a collection then all documents on the collection will be DENIED!

 ###Allow